-New human studies suggest molecular hydrogen may support mobility, balance, cellular health, mitochondrial function, and healthy aging.
+New human studies suggest molecular hydrogen may support mobility, cellular health, mitochondrial function, and healthy aging — though research is still early-stage and ongoing.

 As we age, our bodies experience gradual changes driven by oxidative stress, chronic inflammation, mitochondrial dysfunction, and the accumulation of cellular damage.
 Scientists have spent decades searching for safe interventions that may help support healthy aging and maintain quality of life.